One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 His loss is of great benefit, in the long run.
 Anyone who would get mad like this is unfit for software development in the modern world.
 LLVM needs more hugs and less time and focus spent on boring old dry compiler code.

-Re:All we need are healing hugs (Score:4, Funny)
+Re:All we need are healing hugs (Score:5, Funny)

 Re:All we need are healing hugs (Score:5, Informative)